Jakob-Sholler/JakobCopyTeamBRepo/README.md

 ### Quick Start

+#### Install
+Step 1: Open Terminal \
+Step 2: Run `cd app` in terminal to position yourself in the app folder \
+Step 3: Run `npm install`

+This will install all the packages and their dependencies used by the app.
+You need to complete this before building, running or testing the app.

 #### Build
 Step 1: Open Terminal \
 Step 2: Run `cd app` in terminal to position yourself in the app folder \